prebish/cpu2247-schematic/README.md

 ## Usage
-If you're already familiar with Logism, you can continue to [Loading Images](#loading-images)
+If you're already familiar with Logism, you can continue to [Loading Programs](#loading-programs)

 ### View the CPU
 Open the `.circ` file in Logism to view the components of the CPU.